-For more information on DVR shares and their issuance, Click here to Visit the SBI Website
+For more information on DVR shares and their issuance, Click here to Visit the SEBI Website

 Should I buy Tata Motors DVR?

-Tata Motors DVR is currently trading at around 135 levels which is at a discount of almost 50%.
+Tata Motors DVR is currently trading at around 135 levels as on 24 August 2021 which is at a discount of almost 50%.
 Tata Motors is trading at around 277 as of 24 August 2021.

 Also in the US, The DVR shares trade at almost the same price as Ordinary shares.
 Since DVR shares are not well known in India, they still trade at a 30-50% discount of its Ordinary share price.

 When Tata Motors DVR shares were issued in 2008, the Rights issue was undersubscribed.
-The unsubscribed shares were bought by the Promoter company.
+The unsubscribed shares were bought by the Promoter company(Tata Motors).
 It was undersubscribed since DVR shares are not popular and well understood in India.